tin2tin/Pallaidium/README.md

 https://github.com/amb/blender_pip

-## Disclaimer for using the Modelscope model:
+## Restrictions for using the AI models:

-- The model can only be used for non-commercial purposes.
+- The models can only be used for non-commercial purposes.
 The model is meant for research purposes.
-- The model was not trained to realistically represent people or events, so using it to generate such content is beyond the model's capabilities.
+- The models was not trained to realistically represent people or events, so using it to generate such content is beyond the model's capabilities.
 - It is prohibited to generate content that is demeaning or harmful to people or their environment, culture, religion, etc.
 - Prohibited for pornographic, violent and bloody content generation.
 - Prohibited for error and false information generation.